Gecko OS provides a flexible command interface that provides access to the Command API via serial and wireless/wired network interfaces.

 - Gecko OS provides a response

-Gecko OS commands are used by the host to read and write Gecko OS variables, send control information, and send and receive data across network connections.
+Gecko OS commands are used by the host to send control information, read and write Gecko OS variables, and to send and receive data across network connections.

-The variable system.cmd.format is provided for convenience to make it easy to switch between human mode and machine mode.
+The variable system.cmd.format is provided for convenience to make it easy to switch between Command API human format and machine format.

-Setting system.cmd.format conveniently changes the value of each of the following variables to configure the desired command mode.
+Setting system.cmd.format changes the value of several system variables to configure the desired command API format.

-See System Functions, Configuring Command Format and Response.
+See also System Functions, Configuring Command API Format.

-To configure the serial interface for machine friendly operation, use the following settings.
+To configure the serial interface for machine friendly operation, set system.cmd.format to

-set system.print_level 0 -> Turn off all debug & informational prints set system.cmd.header_enabled 1 -> Enable a response header (described below) set system.cmd.prompt_enabled 0 -> Turn off the user prompt set system.cmd.echo off -> Turn off character echo
+set system.print_level 0 -> Turn off all debug & informational messages set system.cmd.header_enabled 1 -> Enable a response header (see Response format) set system.cmd.prompt_enabled 0 -> Turn off the user prompt set system.cmd.echo off -> Turn off character echo

-See System Functions, Configuring Command Format and Response.
+See also System Functions, Configuring Command API Format.